frankwxu/digital-forensics-lab/README.md

 The [case study](https://github.com/frankwxu/digital-forensics-lab/tree/main/NIST_Data_Leakage_Case) is to investigate an image involving intellectual property theft.
 The study include

 - A large and complex case study created by NIST.
-You can access the [Senario, DD/Encase images](https://www.cfreds.nist.gov/data_leakage_case/data-leakage-case.html).
-You can also find the [solutions](https://www.cfreds.nist.gov/data_leakage_case/leakage-answers.pdf) on their website.
+You can access the [Scenario, DD/Encase images](https://cfreds-archive.nist.gov/data_leakage_case/data-leakage-case.html).
+You can also find the [solutions](https://cfreds-archive.nist.gov/data_leakage_case/leakage-answers.pdf) on their website.
 - 14 hands-on labs/topics in digital forensics

 **Topics Covered**